lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 ```
 ### Bacteria known to associate with plants (a fast evolving, modular subset of a hologenome?)
 Microbial genomes may encode and convey traits to a host when in symbiosis.
-The most obvious example is _Azolla_ its independence of nitrogen in the surrounding water or sediment, a trait conveyed by _T. azollae_.
+The most obvious example is _Azolla_ its independence of nitrogen in the surrounding water or sediment, a trait conveyed by _N. azollae_.
 Bacterial genomes are substantially more fluid in their structure and content than their eukaryotic hosts and bacterial species may leave or enter the symbiosis.
 Consequently, the functions these genomes convey are more easily lost or acquired.
 This modular and variant subset of the hologenome can provide a bigger pool of genes and functions for the holobiont to be selected on.